INET-Complexity/ESL/README.md

 ### Agents

 We aim to provide an extensive collection of agent classes that are commonly used in the literature.
+For financial markets, we provide examples of common investment and trading strategies
+* noise traders
+* fundamental value investors
+* trend followers, momentum portfolios and other technical trading strategies

-* markets and market makers
+* market makers (naive, inventory based, ...)
-* governments and central banks
-* banks
-* investment funds
-* pension funds
-* households